deeppatel23/Data-Science-and-Machine-Learning-Projects/Boston_Housing_Dataset/readme.md

 Problem: Predict the median value of owner occupied homes.

-Conclusion : Here we will learn how to test different graph at a time and how to reduce the length of our code and also we will visulize through graphs real value vs predicted value.
+Conclusion : Here we will learn how to test different graph at a time and we will try to reduce the length of our code and also we will visulize through graphs real value vs predicted value.